fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

     clean_text(sentence)
     ```

     The preceding command fragments the string wherever any blank space
     is present.
 The output should be as follows:
 ![](./images/B16062_02_06.jpg)

-With that, we have learned how to extract tokens from text.
-Often,
-extracting each token separately does not help.
-For instance, consider
-the sentence, \"I don\'t hate you, but your behavior.\" Here, if we
-process each of the tokens, such as \"hate\" and \"behavior,\"
-separately, then the true meaning of the sentence would not be
-comprehended.
-In this case, the context in which these tokens are
-present becomes essential.
-Thus, we consider `n` consecutive
-tokens at a time. **n-grams** refers to the grouping of `n`
-consecutive tokens together.

-**Note**

-Next, we will look at an exercise where n-grams can be extracted from a
+**Note** Next, we will look at an exercise where n-grams can be extracted from a
 given text.

 Exercise 2.02: Extracting n-grams